EITM: Equity in the Making Lab

 Maker Immersion for Makerspace Organizers

 Furthermore, EiTM participated in the Maker Literacies Mini Immersion event on February 23rd, 2024, at the University of Texas Arlington (UTA) Library.
 The goal of this event was to engage with Maker Literacy standards that their Fablab developed through research studies conducted with UTA students.
 Some standards they established included students’ abilities to ideate and prototype, be safe in a makerspace environment, and collaborate in teams when making.
-To see more details about Maker Competencies, please refer to this resource
+To see more details about Maker Competencies, please refer to this resource.

 As part of the Mini Immersion, EiTM evaluated how the literacy standards might be applied to INLS 690: Information Professionals in the Makerspace, which is a recurring course where information science students learn how to express data through making.